Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Pain during sex

-When symptoms occur in men, they can include:
+When symptoms happen in men, they can include:

 Watery discharge from your penis that's not urine